An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

 \section{Applications I: $(\alpha(v),\beta(v))=(qv,qv) \Longrightarrow\mathscr{N}\lpa{\frac12n,\frac1{12}n}$}

-We collect in this section many applications of Theorems~\ref{thm-clt} and \ref{thm-saqp}, grouping them according to the pair $(\alpha(v),\beta(v))=(qv,qv)$; other pairs are collected in the next section.
-Despite the effort to be comprehensive, inadvertent omissions may still remain in view of the large literature on Eulerian numbers and their applications.
+We gather in this section many applications of Theorems~\ref{thm-clt} and \ref{thm-saqp}, grouping them according to the pair $(\alpha(v),\beta(v))=(qv,qv)$; other pairs with $\alpha(v)\neq \beta(v)$ or nonlinear $\alpha(v), \beta(v)$ are further categorized in the next section.
+Despite our efforts to be comprehensive, omissions may still remain in view of the large literature on Eulerian numbers and their applications.